Sorry, you need to enable JavaScript to visit this website.

 1. Purpose

-Specify the requirements for the development and maintenance of a plan for the District of Columbia Government (District”) to contain and recover from any emergencies, disasters, and other occurrences (for example fire, vandalism, system failure, natural disaster, etc.) that may affect the District information systems.
+Specify the requirements for the development and maintenance of effective plans for the District of Columbia Government (District) to contain and recover from any emergencies, disasters, and other occurrences (such as fire, vandalism, system failure, natural disaster, etc) that may affect the District information systems.

 2. Authority

-DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Officer (“OCTO”) with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District government.
-This document can be found at: https://code.dccouncil.us/dc/council/code/sections/1-1402.html.
+DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Officer (OCTO) with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District government.
+This document can be found at: https://code.dccouncil.gov/us/dc/council/code/sections/1-1402.

 3. Applicability

-This policy applies to all District workforce members performing official functions on behalf of the District, and/or any District agency/District/entity who receive enterprise services from OCTO.
-In addition, this policy applies to any provider and third-party entity with access to District information, systems, networks, and applications.
+This policy applies to all District workforce members (including contractors, vendors, consultants, temporary staff, interns, and volunteers) performing official functions on behalf of the District, and/or any District agency or entity (e.g. subordinate and independent agencies, Council of the District of Columbia, D.C.
+Charter Schools, etc.) who receive enterprise services from OCTO.
+In addition, this policy applies to any provider or third-party entity with access to District information, networks, and applications.

 4. Policy